Which is your favourite anti-smoking and vaping Ad?

-The Critic’s Choice is an initiative coordinated annually by the Australian Network on Young People and Tobacco (ANYPAT) as part of a strategy to reduce the prevalence of tobacco smoking among young people.
+The Critics’ Choice is an initiative coordinated annually by Quit Victoria, as part of a strategy to reduce the prevalence of tobacco smoking and e-cigarette use among young people.

-- Download tobacco education activities for both upper primary and lower secondary students at www.smarterthansmoking.org.au
+- Download other tobacco education activities for both upper primary and lower secondary students at www.smarterthansmoking.org.au

 ACOSH recommends teachers view the advertisements prior to the use with students to determine their suitability.

 Vote before the deadline and go into the draw to win a $500 voucher for your school.
 Final entries close at 11:59 PM AEST on the 7th of December 2020.

 ‘Vaping Addiction isn’t pretty’, by The Real Cost